AdaProp: Learning Adaptive Propagation for Graph Neural Network based Knowledge Graph Reasoning

-We compare the different variants on a transdutive dataset WN18RR with MRR metric and an inductive dataset FB15k237-v1 with Hit@10 metric.
-We also show the values of $\texttt{IE}(\hat{\mathcal G}^L)$ and $\texttt{ToC}(\hat{\mathcal G}^L)$.
-For fair comparison, we guarantee that the different variants have the same number of propagation steps $L$ and the similar amount of involved entities $\texttt{IE}(\hat{\mathcal G}^L)$.
+\\ In this part, we compare the sampling strategies (with design details in Appendix~\ref{app:sampling-for-kg}) discussed in Section~\ref{ssec:sampling}, i.e., node-wise sampling, layer-wise sampling and subgraph sampling, and the proposed incremental sampling strategy with metrics $\texttt{EI}(L)$, $\texttt{ToE}(L)$ in Eq.\eqref{eq:factor}, and testing performance.
+For a fair comparison, we guarantee that the different variants have the same number of propagation steps $L$ and the similar amount of entities involved, i.e., $\texttt{EI}(L)$.

-\textbf{Sampling strategy.} As in Tab.\ref{tab:sampling-methods-comparison}, the incremental sampling is better than the other sampling strategies in both the learned and not learned setting.
-The success dues to the larger $\texttt{ToC}(\hat{\mathcal G}^L)$ by preserving the previously sampled entities.
-However, the node-wise and layer-wise sampling perform bad since the sampling is uncontrolled.
-Since the target entities are close to the queries one, the subgraph sampling is relatively better than the node-wise and layer-wise sampling by propagating within the local area around the queried entity.
+As shown in Table~\ref{tab:sampling-methods-comparison}, the incremental sampling is better than the other sampling strategies in both the learned and not learned settings.
+The success is due to the larger $\texttt{ToE}(L)$ by preserving the previously sampled entities.
+The node-wise and layer-wise sampling perform much worse since the sampling there is uncontrolled.
+As the target entities lie close to the query entities, the subgraph sampling is relatively better than the node-wise and layer-wise sampling by propagating within the relevant local area around the query entity.